HelloDisRico/TotalRecall/README.md

 ### F. getMultipleLengths

-Write a function `getMultipleLengthsthat` accepts a single parameter as an argument: an array of strings.
+Write a function `getMultipleLengths` that accepts a single parameter as an argument: an array of strings.
 The function should return an array of numbers where each number is the length of the corresponding string.

 `console.log(getMultipleLengths(["hello", "what", "is", "up", "dude"]));` `=> [5, 4, 2, 2, 4]`